-12. Since its initial launch of the original [REDACTED] and [REDACTED] branded products and its first use of the [REDACTED] and [REDACTED] Trademarks in [REDACTED] and [REDACTED], respectively, Plaintiff's trademarks have been the subject of substantial and continuous marketing and promotion by Plaintiff throughout the United States and, due to its strong internet presence, throughout the entire world.
-Plaintiff has and continues to widely promote and market its trademarks to the general public, including through its website and social media.
-Genuine and authentic [REDACTED] branded products are offered and sold by Plaintiff directly through its website, authorized e-commerce storefronts, and retail stores.
+8. Since its initial launch of the original [REDACTED] branded products and as of its first uses of the [REDACTED] Trademark, Plaintiff's trademark has been the subject of substantial and continuous marketing and promotion by Plaintiff throughout the United States and, due to its strong internet presence, throughout the entire world.
+Plaintiff has and continues to widely promote and market its trademark to customers and the public on Plaintiff's website and elsewhere.
+Genuine and authentic [REDACTED] branded products are offered and sold by Plaintiff directly and through reputable retailers.

-13. Plaintiff has expended substantial time, money, and other resources to develop, advertise, and otherwise promote the [REDACTED] Trademarks.
-As a result, consumers recognize that products bearing the distinctive [REDACTED] Trademarks originate exclusively from Plaintiff.
+9. Plaintiff has expended substantial time, money, and other resources to develop, advertise, and otherwise promote the [REDACTED] Trademark.
+As a result, customers recognize that products bearing the distinctive [REDACTED] Trademark originate exclusively from the Plaintiff.

-14. Plaintiff is also the owner of several copyright registrations (U.S. Reg.
-Nos.
-[REDACTED], [REDACTED], [REDACTED], [REDACTED], [REDACTED], [REDACTED], [REDACTED], [REDACTED], [REDACTED], and [REDACTED]).
-The registration information for the [REDACTED] Works and copies of the corresponding images are shown in Exhibit 1 attached hereto.
-Upon information and belief, the copyright registrations have an effective date that predates the Defendants' acts of copyright infringement.
+10. Plaintiff is also the owner of a United States copyright registration (Reg.
+No. VA [REDACTED]).
+The registration information for the [REDACTED] Work and a copy of the corresponding image are shown in Exhibit 1 attached hereto.
+Upon information and belief, the copyright registration has an effective date that predates the Defendants' acts of copyright infringement.

-15. Since their first publication, the [REDACTED] Works have been used to sell [REDACTED] Products.
-Plaintiff's products and its accompanying copyrighted works have been the subject of substantial and continuous marketing and promotion by Plaintiff throughout the United States and, due to its strong internet presence, throughout the entire world.
+11. Since its first publication, the [REDACTED] Work has been used to sell the [REDACTED] Products.
+Plaintiff's products and their accompanying copyrighted work have been the subject of substantial and continuous marketing and promotion by Plaintiff throughout the United States and, due to its strong internet presence, throughout the entire world.

-16. Among the exclusive rights granted to Plaintiff under the U.S. Copyright Act are the exclusive rights to reproduce, distribute, and display the [REDACTED] Works to the public.
+12. Among the exclusive rights granted to Plaintiff under the U.S. Copyright Act are the exclusive rights to reproduce, distribute, and display the [REDACTED] Work to the public.
+Plaintiff has never granted authorization to Defendants to use Plaintiff's copyrighted works to advertise, market, or promote unauthorized goods.